 The Bank has purchased life insurance policies on certain key officers and directors in connection with its supplemental executive retirement plans and other employee fringe benefit plans.
-Investments in bank owned life insurance policies totaled \$82,951,119 and \$102,150,849 as of December 31, 2023 and 2022, respectively.
+Investments in bank owned life insurance policies totaled \$83,741,074 and \$82,951,119 as of December 31, 2024 and 2023, respectively.
 This carrying value includes both the Bank's original premiums invested in the life insurance policies and the accumulated accretion of policy income since the inception of the policies.
 Income recognized on these life insurance policies is reported in the Other Noninterest Income portion of the Consolidated Statements of Income.
-For the years ended December 31, 2023 and 2022, the Bank recognized policy income totaling \$8,897,204 and \$2,226,406, respectively, related to changes in cash surrender value of the policies and any gains resulting from the redemption of death benefits.
-The Bank intends to hold these insurance policies for the remaining lives of the insurance companies that issued the policies.
+For the years ended December 31, 2024 and 2023, the Bank recognized policy income totaling \$2,434,948 and \$9,138,017, respectively, related to changes in cash surrender value of the policies and any gains resulting from the redemption of death benefits.
+For the year ended December 31, 2023 various large death benefits were collected which did not reoccur in 2024.
+The Bank intends to hold these insurance policies for the remaining lives of the insureds and it expects to recover these values from the death benefits payable by the insurance companies that issued the policies.